LABORA-INF-UFG/paper-DGWCAMK-2024/README.md

 ```bash
 python plot_metrics.py <experiment_name>
 ```
-This will use the saved experiment data to generate plots in the `./plots/` folder.
+This will generate plots in the `./plots/` folder using the saved experiment data.
+It also prints general metrics, like the execution time for each scheduler and the set of DRL chosen actions.

 To generate plots for the spectral efficiency dataset used in the experiments, execute:
 ```bash